(Updated April 2016)

 The Great East Japan Earthquake of magnitude 9.0 at 2.46 pm on Friday 11 March 2011 did considerable damage in the region, and the large tsunami it created caused very much more.
 The earthquake was centred 130 km offshore the city of Sendai in Miyagi prefecture on the eastern cost of Honshu Island (the main part of Japan), and was a rare and complex double quake giving a severe duration of about 3 minutes.
 An area of the seafloor extending 650 km north-south moved typically 10-20 metres horizontally.
 Japan moved a few metres east and the local coastline subsided half a metre.
-The tsunami inundated about 560 sq km and resulted in a human death toll of over 19,000 and much damage to coastal ports and towns with over a million buildings destroyed or partly collapsed.
+The tsunami inundated about 560 sq km and resulted in a human death toll of about 19,000 and much damage to coastal ports and towns, with over a million buildings destroyed or partly collapsed.

 Eleven reactors at four nuclear power plants in the region were operating at the time and all shut down automatically when the quake hit.
 Subsequent inspection showed no significant damage to any from the earthquake.
 The operating units which shut down were Tokyo Electric Power Company's (Tepco) Fukushima Daiichi 1, 2, 3, and Fukushima Daini 1, 2, 3, 4, Tohoku's Onagawa 1, 2, 3, and Japco's Tokai, total 9377 MWe net.
 Fukushima Daiichi units 4, 5 & 6 were not operating at the time, but were affected.
 The main problem initially centred on Fukushima Daiichi units 1-3.
 Unit 4 became a problem on day five.

 The reactors proved robust seismically, but vulnerable to the tsunami.
 Power, from grid or backup generators, was available to run the Residual Heat Removal (RHR) system cooling pumps at eight of the eleven units, and despite some problems they achieved 'cold shutdown' within about four days.
 The other three, at Fukushima Daiichi, lost power at 3.42 pm, almost an hour after the quake, when the entire site was flooded by the 15-metre tsunami.
 This disabled 12 of 13 back-up generators on site and also the heat exchangers for dumping reactor waste heat and decay heat to the sea.
 The three units lost the ability to maintain proper reactor cooling and water circulation functions.
 Electrical switchgear was also disabled.
 Thereafter, many weeks of focused work centred on restoring heat removal from the reactors and coping with overheated spent fuel ponds.
 This was undertaken by hundreds of Tepco employees as well as some contractors, supported by firefighting and military personnel.
 Some of the Tepco staff had lost homes, and even families, in the tsunami, and were initially living in temporary accommodation under great difficulties and privation, with some personal risk.
-A hardened emergency response centre on site was unable to be used in grappling with the situation due to radioactive contamination.
+A hardened emergency response centre on site was unable to be used in grappling with the situation, due to radioactive contamination.